 We have incurred significant cumulative net losses since our inception.
-Our net losses for the six month period ended June 30, 2014 and for the years ended December 31, 2013, 2012, and 2011 were approximately \$3.4 million, \$8.0 million, \$10.0 million, and \$10.0 million, respectively, reflecting a decline in revenues.
-At June 30, 2014, we had an accumulated deficit of approximately \$150 million.
+Our net losses for the three month period ended March 31, 2014 and for the years ended December 31, 2013, 2012, and 2011 were approximately \$1.2 million, \$8.0 million, \$10.0 million, and \$10.0 million, respectively, reflecting a decline in revenues.
+At March 31, 2014, we had an accumulated deficit of approximately \$147.8 million.
 The extent of our future operating income or losses is highly uncertain, and we cannot assure you that we will be able to achieve or maintain profitability.

-We will be required to raise additional funds to finance our operations and remain a going concern beyond the next twelve months; we may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us.
+We will be required to raise additional funds to finance our operations and remain a going concern; we may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us.

-We held cash and cash equivalents of \$13.7 million as of June 30, 2014.
-During June 2014 we completed an equity offering which raised gross proceeds totaling \$8.0 million.
-We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements for at least the next twelve months.
+We held cash and cash equivalents of \$7.6 million as of March 31, 2014.
+We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements into the second quarter of 2015.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected due to (a) decreases in sales of our products and the uncertainty of future revenues from new products; (b) changes we may make to the business that affect ongoing operating expenses; (c) changes we may make in our business strategy; (d) regulatory developments affecting our existing products and delays in the FDA approval process for products under development; (e) changes in our research and development spending plans; and (f) other items affecting our forecasted level of expenditures and use of cash resources.
-Accordingly, we will need to raise additional funds to support our operating and capital needs beyond the next twelve months.
+Accordingly, we will need to raise additional funds to support our operating and capital needs for the second quarter of 2015 and beyond.
 We may attempt to obtain additional funding through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 Furthermore, if we issue equity or debt securities to raise additional funds, our existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to our potential products or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.